-Putting a value on a business is easy, it is as much as someone will pay for the business.
+Putting value on a business is easy, it is as much as someone will pay for the business.
 Working out how much someone will pay for it is not as straightforward because there are many factors to consider.

 Here are some of the business valuation factors

-One reason people buy businesses is it may be cheaper to buy the small business than build a new business.
+One reason people buy businesses is it may be cheaper to buy a small business than build a new business.
 An existing business would have a proven business model that has worked for several years.
 Many lose money for several years before finding their feet.
-Good flow of cash is required to operate a business, if you have heard the expression “cash flow is king”.
-I come across many good businesses where cash is an issue.
+A good flow of cash is required to operate a business if you have heard the expression “cash flow is king”.
+I come across many good ones where cash is an issue.
 Buyers are generally looking for cash flow to pay a good price.

 Supply and Demand

 Almost all marketplaces work on supply and demand.
-Note I said almost all, some market places have issues with transparency and it is debatable if they should be called a market place.
+Note I said almost all, marketplaces have transparency issues and it is debatable if they should be called a marketplace.
 The market should be run on supply and demand, more supply and the market falls, and more demand rises.
 But that is not always so.
 In short, if there are lots of your business sector on the market it is a falling market.
 When doing a business valuation similar businesses need to be looked at to work out what your business is worth.

 Age of the Business

 A business that has a proven track record for a large number of years often means it is a good business.
 If the business has gone well in recession and boom times you would think it is a good business.
 In my time in investment banking, I have seen many traders do well in boom times but go in lean times.
 The better traders had seen market ups and downs, and so too have companies.
 Businesses that have been around for a long time seem to be the ones that reinvent themselves.
 Let us help you, sell your business.

 Return on Investment ROI